 What happens to my Social Security benefits if I move to Canada?

-What happens to my Social Security benefits if I move to Canada
+What happens to my Social Security if I leave the U.S.?

 Scenarios for Receiving Social Security in Canada